 Lawsuits by Third-Party Victims

-Lawsuits by the Minor who was Provided Alcohol
+Lawsuits by the Minor Who Was Provided Alcohol

-Additionally, the courts have observed that statutes prohibiting the sale of alcohol to minors are designed to prevent harm to the minor as well as to members of the public who are harmed by the minor’s consumption of alcohol.
+Additionally, the courts have observed that statutes prohibiting the sale of alcohol to minors are designed to prevent harm to the minor himself, as well as to members of the public who are harmed by the minor’s consumption of alcohol.
 Therefore, where an underaged person injures himself after consuming alcohol that was unlawfully provided to him by a business, he may also have the right to bring a lawsuit against any establishment that sold or served him the alcohol.

 Contact Our Experienced Liquor Liability Attorneys Today